andrefs/node-cetem-publico/README.md

 # cetem-publico

-European Portuguese corpus of news from the newspaper Público, with 180 million words tagged with PALAVRAS.
+A wrapper for CETEMPúblico, an European Portuguese corpus of news extracts from the newspaper Público, with 180 million words tagged automatically using PALAVRAS.

 ## Installation